jerzydziewierz/jerzydziewierz/README.md

 You have found the github profile page of George Rey (previously known as Dr Jerzy "Jurek" Dziewierz).

-I am a Senior Scientist and Principal investigator.
+I am a Sensor Scientist and Principal investigator.
 I love all things ultrasound.

 🔭 I’m currently working on a multistep FDTD elastic wave solver, with a CUDA core (custom memory architecture) and a JAX interface.